io-reyes/whenvote/README.md

 adblockers' lists.

 * freegeoip.net is being slow.
-In order to keep load times snappy, this site is set to give up trying to detect your state if it doesn't get that data within 1 second.
+In order to keep load times snappy, this site is set to give up trying to detect your state if it doesn't get that data within 3 seconds.

 * You're browsing on a cellular connection.
 Mobile IP addresses might not be registered near your actual position.